Unique blog posts

 How can you smartly reduce the cost of your corporate party?

-You can save 20-40% by making smart choices without sacrificing quality.
-Choose off-peak times, alternative locations and flexible catering options.
+You can save 20–30% by making smart choices without compromising on quality.
+Choose off-peak times, alternative locations, and flexible catering options.

-Timing is everything for your budget.
-Events on Tuesdays, Wednesdays or Thursdays cost less than weekend events.
-You also get better rates outside the busy season (September-December).
+Timing is everything when it comes to your budget.
+Events on Tuesday, Wednesday, or Thursday cost less than weekend events.
+You’ll also get better rates outside of the peak season (July and August or February–April).
 Lunch events are cheaper than dinner events.

 Location choices make a lot of difference.
 Your own business premises are free, but have limitations.
 Neighborhood centers and sports clubs are affordable alternatives.
 Also look at hotels outside downtown or industrial sites that you can transform.